 TIPS FOR BUYING SHRIMP

-- If you have a fishmonger that gets daily deliveries, or you’re lucky enough to live near a market that sells product off the dock, then absolutely buy fresh!
+If you have a fishmonger that gets daily deliveries, or you’re lucky enough to live near a market that sells products off the dock, then absolutely buy fresh!

 MAKE YOUR OWN SHRIMP STOCK

 It is well worth the time and simple effort to make shrimp stock.
 The stock infuses Easy Shrimp Scampi with so much flavor, and you will certainly miss it if you omit it.

 - In a saucepan, add shrimp shells/tails, Bay Leaf, Black Peppercorns, raw garlic, and fresh parsley

 - Add water, simmer for 10-15 minutes, drain stock and discard the other stuff

 - Use 21-25 or 16-20 shrimp.
 You want large, plump shrimp for this recipe